aryajani/algo-trading/README.md

 # algo-trading

-This is an implementation of an algo trading strategy implemented in python based on moving average values
+This is an implementation of an algo trading strategy implemented in python.